 - 1. IMPLEMENTATION PLAN DEVELOPMENT.
-The Secretary must submit an implementation plan to the Board within 90 days of the date the Secretary's acceptance of the recommendation is published in the Federal Register (see chapter I, subparagraph 2a).
-The response team should begin implementation plan development (figure 3) immediately after the recommendation is received and conduct plan development in parallel with development of the Department's response.
+The Secretary must submit an implementation plan to the Board within 90 days of the date the Secretary's acceptance of the recommendation is published in the Federal Register (see Chapter I, paragraph 2a).
+The response team should begin implementation plan development (Figure 3) immediately after the recommendation is received and conduct plan development in parallel with development of the Department's response.
 The cognizant Secretarial Officer, Responsible Manager, and response team that developed the Department's response should develop the associated implementation plan. - a.
 Team Leadership.
 Regardless of whether the Responsible Manager delegates coordination of implementation planning to a technical lead, he/she must maintain clear sponsorship and open communications with the response team.
 The Responsible Manager should engage in the development process by interacting with the team, reviewing progress, ensuring adequate technical basis, making key decisions, advocating the Department's position to the Board and its staff, and keeping the cognizant Secretarial Officer informed.
-He/she should also ensure that the implementation plan is complete, responsive, and achievable and that the resource impact of the implementation plan is understood, acceptable, and consistent with the associated safety improvement. - b.
-Internal Coordination. - (1) Organizations that have an interest in the outcome of an implementation plan should be identified by the Responsible Manager early in the development process and should be included in or represented on the response team and be kept fully informed of the team's activities. - (2) To ensure effective coordination, the Responsible Manager should prepare early in the process a schedule for plan development that identifies milestones and responsibilities.
-The Responsible Manager should use periodic status reports to keep everyone informed of progress, upcoming activities, action items, and responsibilities. - (3) As requested, the affected Points of Contact should assist the Responsible Manager and response team, by coordinating review and comment, comment resolution, and concurrence within their respective organizations.
+He/she should also ensure that the implementation plan is complete, responsive, and achievable and that the resource impact of the implementation plan is understood, acceptable, and consistent with the associated safety improvement.

+b.
+Internal Coordination.

+- (1) Organizations that have an interest in the outcome of an implementation plan should be identified by the Responsible Manager early in the development process and should be included in or represented on the response team and be kept fully informed of the team's activities.
+The members of the response team should possess the necessary technical background and skills to effectively develop the implementation plan. - (2) To ensure effective coordination, the Responsible Manager should prepare early in the process a schedule for plan development that identifies milestones and responsibilities.
+The Responsible Manager should identify Departmental resources that will be required for developing the implementation plan (such as travel funds) and identify sources for these resources.
+The Responsible Manager should use periodic status reports to keep everyone informed of progress, upcoming activities, action items, and responsibilities.